davidfague/Stylized-ReducedOrder-L5-Model/L5Morphologies/swcMorphology README.md

 	Trunk = 5
 	Tuft = 10

-# Goal
+#notes
-	Currently sectioning dendrites into individual pathway profiles through each branch.
+	Need 'Individual Paths' folders	and Trunk.swc to run L5_Morphology_Calculations

-	Determine the path length from single primary branching point to every terminal point, determining mean and standard deviation path length of dendrite.
-Also some principled approach for gather mean and std for radii.
+	Folders: Dendrites manually separated into individual pathway profiles from primary branching point to every 		terminal end using NeuTube.

-NeuTube can be used for this purpose.
+	L5_Morphology_Calculations: Compute mean length of dendrite and radii for specified sectioning.
+May consider 		standard deviation.